GENERAL TERMS AND CONDITIONS OF SALE OF SKI LIFT PASSES

 The collected data may be transferred to a non-member country of the European Union.
 The Client can obtain additional information on the sharing of data and applicable guarantees from the Seller.

 - Data collected to process orders for products and services: for five years from time of collection if the amount of the order is inferior to €120, for ten years if the amount of the order concluded electronically is equal to or greater than €120.
-By exception, the number and expiration date of the Client’s bank card are kept on file, in all cases, for 15 months after the last debit date for evidence purposes in the event of a dispute of the transaction carried out remotely.
+By exception, the number and expiry date of the Client’s bank card are kept on file in all cases, for 15 months after the last debit date for evidence purposes in the event of a dispute of the transaction carried out remotely.
 The cryptogram is not retained after the transaction.However, exceptionally, the number and expiration date of the Client’s Bank card are kept for 3 years from the date of collection, in order to facilitate subsequent purchases from one season to another, provided that the Client has previously consented.

-The Client reserves the right to withdraw his consent regarding data processing concerning himself at any time.
+The Client has the right to withdraw his consent regarding data processing concerning himself at any time.
 The withdrawal of his consent does not affect the lawfulness of the processing carried out prior to such withdrawal.

 - By postal letter sent to the following address: SCV Domaine Skiable – D.P.O – Place du Téléphérique, le Serre d’Aigle – 05330 SAINT CHAFFREY, FRANCE or